Raymond James Maintains Hunt (J.B.) Transport Services (JBHT) Outperform Recommendation

 What are Other Shareholders Doing?

-Fmr holds 2,425K shares representing 2.34% ownership of the company.
-In it's prior filing, the firm reported owning 2,154K shares, representing an increase of 11.20%.
-The firm increased its portfolio allocation in JBHT by 19.56% over the last quarter.
+Mn Services Vermogensbeheer B.V. holds 40K shares representing 0.04% ownership of the company.
+In it's prior filing, the firm reported owning 47K shares, representing a decrease of 16.21%.
+The firm decreased its portfolio allocation in JBHT by 99.90% over the last quarter.

-Exchange Traded Concepts holds 0K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing a decrease of 12.68%.
-The firm increased its portfolio allocation in JBHT by 85,334.91% over the last quarter.
+PRUDENTIAL SERIES FUND - STOCK INDEX PORTFOLIO Class I holds 15K shares representing 0.01% ownership of the company.
+No change in the last quarter.

-Financial Partners Group holds 6K shares representing 0.01% ownership of the company.
+Metropolitan Life Insurance holds 5K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 5K shares, representing a decrease of 5.35%.
+The firm increased its portfolio allocation in JBHT by 1.13% over the last quarter.

-Dai-Ichi Life Insurance Company holds 10K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 13K shares, representing a decrease of 31.40%.
-The firm decreased its portfolio allocation in JBHT by 20.29% over the last quarter.
+Virtu Financial holds 2K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing an increase of 29.65%.
+The firm increased its portfolio allocation in JBHT by 128.81% over the last quarter.

 What is the Fund Sentiment?